 Explore The Northumberland Coast – Area of Outstanding Natural Beauty

-Northumberland’s Coast is best known for its sweeping beaches, rolling dunes, high rock cliffs and isolated islands.
+Northumberland’s Coast is best known for its sweeping golden beaches, rolling dunes, high rock cliffs and isolated islands.
 Amidst this striking landscape is the evidence of an area steeped in history, covering 7000 years of human activity.
 A host of conservation sites, including 2 National Nature Reserves, testify to the great variety of wildlife and habitats also found on the coast.

 The special qualities of this coastal landscape led to it being designated as an Area of Outstanding Natural Beauty (AONB) in 1958.
 AONB status recognises that the Northumberland Coast is one of the finest landscapes in the country.